clayton-r/PyChladni/ReadMe.md

 # PyChladni

-PyChladni is a Python library for generating physically accurate Chladni patterns - the geometric patterns that emerge when plates vibrate at specific frequencies.
+PyChladni is a Python library for generating physically accurate Chladni patterns, also known as Cymatics - the geometric patterns that emerge when plates vibrate at specific frequencies.
 The library implements Ritz's method with symmetry breaking, providing accurate simulations of both idealized and real-world plate behavior.

 ## Overview